brianklaas/blog/_drafts/2018-10-28-Using-AWS-Translate-in-CFML-Part-2.markdown

 totalPauses = ceiling(totalChunks / 2);
 {% endhighlight %}

-We then build an outer loop that goes through all the chunks (4,900 character pieces of the text we want to translate), and another check inside of that loop that pauses the loop using Java's sleep() method.
-This way, we avoid exceeding service limits (provided, of course, that we aren't also going over the 20 transactions per second limit as well).
+We then build an outer loop that goes through all the chunks (4,900 character slices of the text we want to translate), and another check inside of that loop that pauses the loop using Java's sleep() method.
+This way, we avoid exceeding service limits (provided, of course, that we aren't also going over the 20 transactions per second across all requests from our AWS account limit as well).

 {% highlight javascript %}
 for (currentChunkCounter = 1; currentChunkCounter <= totalChunks; currentChunkCounter++) {